toba-0x7/repo-fullstack/README.md

      console.log('listening for requests on port 4000')
    })
    ```
-6. To run the application, use the following command on your server.
+6. To run the application, run this
    ```
    #This will create the development server to run your application.
 On your browser, run http://private-IP:4000
    npm run dev